code-lab-org/nost-tools/docs/source/operators_guide/modules/mqttProtocol.rst

 A deep understanding of the protocol is not necessary to start working with MQTT, but the following are some terms that will be used commonly to explain the NOS-T architecture:

   * broker:
 				A server that receives and routes messages from publisher to subscribers.
 A broker can be hosted on a local server or in the cloud.
-NOS-T is hosted on an AWS E2 instance (will hyperlink to section on setting up cloud instance).
+NOS-T is hosted on an Amazon Elastic Compute Cloud (EC2) instance.

   * client:
 				A device or application running an MQTT library and connecting to an MQTT broker over a network.
 These can range from simple sensors on the IoT to complex servers or even other message brokers.

   * session:
 				An active or remembered (persistent) client connection to the broker with a list of subscriptions.
-Persistent client connections require a unique :obj:`client_id` and the :obj:`clean_start` = :obj:`False` option enabled on instantiation (see link to section on Configuring Queueing).
+Persistent client connections require a unique :obj:`client_id` and the :obj:`clean_start` = :obj:`False` option enabled on instantiation, which would be necessary to enable asynchronous message queuing.

   * publish/subscribe (pub/sub):
 				An architectural pattern that decouples the clients that send messages from the clients that receive messages.
 In the pub/sub model, publishers and subscribers never contact each other directly.
 The connection is handled by a broker that filters all incoming messages and distributes them correctly to subscribers.